vmyrgiotis/vmyrgiotis.github.io/README.md

 ### Model-data fusion

-Model-data fusion refers to the use of a range of approaches through which observations of a system of interest, such as an ecosystem, can be used to inform a model of that system on its actual state.
+Model-data fusion refers to the use of a range of techniques through which observations of a system of interest, such as an ecosystem, can inform a model of that system about its actual state.

 ### Model evaluation